 You should use a driving iron when you need a good shot down the middle that can run down the fairway.
 If it’s windy, it will be much easier to control a driving iron than a hybrid.
 In general it will make more sense to use a hybrid in a tougher lie, and in situations you want to get a higher launch trajectory on your shot, for instance clearing a large pond.

-who Should use a driving iron?
+Who should use a driving iron?

 Driving irons are great utility clubs that are well suited for mid and low handicappers.
 I wouldn’t typically recommend driving irons to high handicappers, because they’re slightly more difficult to hit than a hybrid, and require a faster swing speed.
 If you struggle to break 90 on a consistent basis, I’d shy away from buying a utility iron and instead stick with hybrids and standard irons.

 If you’ve decided you want a driving iron in your bag, you know that you need a good reliable shot in a sticky situation.
 A driving iron is a great addition to anyone’s golf bag, and can help you run a ball down the fairway with a low and penetrating ball flight.
 We found the best option to be the Titleist U510; this was one of the more forgiving clubs we reviewed and it delivered high ball speeds and carry distances.
+If you want the most possible forgiveness, you should opt for the TaylorMade SIM DHY.